Skip to content

 What are your options when a vulnerability is discovered?

-When a vulnerability is discovered in a piece of software that is utilized on your network, you generally have four options:
+When a vulnerability is discovered in a current software version on your network, you generally have four options:

-1. Roll back the software to an earlier version
+1. Roll back the software to a previous version

 2. Implement a workaround